Information Before You Order NSCAW

 The NSCAW Restricted Release presents a higher risk to respondent confidentiality than the NSCAW General Release Data, and are, therefore, only made available to researchers who can justify a need for high level access and who are willing to follow additional application requirements.

-If you are unsure whether the NSCAW Restricted Release version contains variables that will address your research topic, please e-mail NDACANsupport@cornell.edu with your complete contact information in your signature to request the NSCAW Restricted Release documentation.
+If you are unsure whether the NSCAW Restricted Release version contains variables that will address your research topic, please request the NSCAW Restricted Release documentation by e-mailing NDACANsupport@cornell.edu with your complete contact information.

 Eligibility to Obtain NSCAW Data